dotnet/apireviews/2019/System.Windows.Forms/README.md

   fields on `TaskDialogIcon`.
 Also instead of implicit operators, can we just have a constructor that takes an `Icon`?
     - Same for `TaskDialogStandardButton`.
-* Remove `TaskDialogButtonClickedEventArgs`, i.e. make `TaskDialogButton`
+* Remove `TaskDialogButtonClickedEventArgs` and add a Boolean property to `TaskDialogButton` that allows to specify whether the dialog will close when the button is clicked.
-* If we want to implement the WinForms Designer support for designing TaskDialog, then we should avoid using methods, and use properties instead.
+* If we want to implement the WinForms Designer support for designing `TaskDialog`, then we should avoid using methods, and use properties instead.
     - We will consider adding designer support in .NET 5.0
     - Allow users to design the visuals and the flow between the pages in the designer and implement everything else programmatically